cgnd/hackster-water-level-sensor/README.md

 All data streamed to Golioth in CBOR format will now be routed to LightDB Stream and may be viewed using the web console.
 You may change this behavior at any time without updating firmware simply by editing this pipeline entry.

-## Programming the firmware
+## Provision the device credentials

-Brand new Thingy:91 X devices must be initially programmed with multiple firmware images.
+The application firmware requires the PSK credentials generated by Golioth to be programmed into the nRF9151 secure credential storage.
+The easiest way to do this is to use the Certificate Manager GUI built into the Cellular Monitor app provided by the [nRF Connect for Desktop](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-Desktop) software.

+The Cellular Monitor app communicates with the device via AT commands.
+Nordic provides a pre-built `at_client` firmware image that is compatible with the Cellular Monitor app.

 > [!NOTE]
-> The Connectivity Bridge and modem firmware only need to be programmed once.
-The application firmware can be upgraded in the future without affecting the other firmware images.
+> The Connectivity Bridge and modem firmware below only need to be programmed once.
+The application firmware can be reprogrammed in the future without affecting the other firmware images.

 ### Flashing the Connectivity Bridge firmware

-The Thingy:91 X has an onboard nRF5340 that needs to be programmed with the [Connectivity Bridge](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/applications/connectivity_bridge/README.html) firmware from Nordic.
+The Thingy:91 X has an onboard [nRF5340](https://www.nordicsemi.com/Products/nRF5340) SoC that needs to be programmed with the [Connectivity Bridge](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/applications/connectivity_bridge/README.html) firmware from Nordic.

 Follow the [Updating the firmware on the nRF5340 SoC](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/app_dev/device_guides/thingy91x/thingy91x_updating_fw_programmer.html#updating_the_firmware_on_the_nrf5340_soc) guide from Nordic to program the Connectivity Bridge firmware on the nRF5340.